-While a similar positive relationship was also found between beneficial primary care services and health outcomes, the relationship tended to be less robust.
+Beneficiary primary care services were not associated with most HEDIS measures.
 Beneficial primary care services are defined as preventive care with a focus on high value care services such as screenings, assessments, and immunizations provided or referred in the primary care setting.
 These services are likely to result in strong improvements of specific healthcare outcomes over a longer period of time.
 For instance, increased investments in cervical cancer screening will be more likely to show outcomes for cervical cancer mortality over an extended period of time, rather than the health outcomes evaluated in the current analysis.